-- Neighbourhood Centre Area There are two Neighbourhood Centre Areas within the proposed development: A 1.41 hectare Neighbourhood Centre Block along the eastern border of the site and an area along the western border of the site, planned for 19 freehold street townhouse units.
-The design of the Neighborhood Centre Block is conceptual at this stage (subject to Site Plan Approval) but currently consists of three 6-storey apartment buildings with surface and underground parking, for a total of approximately 360 units. - General Urban Area 122 street townhouse units - Natural Heritage System Located at the center of the site and bordered by the SWM Pond, Neighbourhood Centre Block and street townhouse units - SWM- Connects to the adjacent SWM pond to the north of the site and the NHS block to the south.
+- Neighbourhood Centre Area There are two Neighbourhood Centre Areas within the proposed development: - 1.
+Two Neighbourhood Centre Blocks (1.26 ha) along the eastern border of the site and - An area along the western border of the site, proposing 23 freehold street townhouse units.
+The design of the Neighborhood Centre Block is conceptual at this stage (subject to Site Plan Approval) but currently consists of three 6-storey apartment buildings with surface and underground parking, for a total of approximately 360 units. - General Urban Area 67 street townhouse units and 68 back-toback townhouse units - Natural Heritage System Located at the center of the site and bordered by the SWM Pond, Neighbourhood Centre Block and street townhouse units - SWM- Connects to the adjacent SWM pond to the north of the site and the NHS block to the south.